Preparedness Tips

 Smoke Alarm Safety

-• Replace batteries twice a year, unless using 10-year lithium batteries.
+• Replace batteries twice a year or use 10-year lithium alarms

-• If you are insured, contact your insurance provider for guidance on protecting your property, creating a home inventory, and selecting fire damage restoration services.
+• Contact your insurance provider for guidance on inventories and fire restoration

-• Ensure windows open easily, screens can be removed quickly, and security bars can be properly released.
+• Ensure windows open easily and security bars release properly

-• Practice escaping in the dark or with your eyes closed.
+• Practice escaping in the dark or with eyes closed

-• Teach children never to hide from firefighters.
+• Teach children not to hide from firefighters

-• Consider installing an automatic residential fire sprinkler system.
+• Consider installing a home fire sprinkler system

 During a Fire